Pedestrian Dies In Early Morning Accident

 GREENBRIER TENNESSEE: (Smokey Barn News) – One person has died in Greenbrier following an early morning accident Sunday.

-According to officials in Robertson County, a 49-year-old male was pronounced dead at the scene after reportedly being struck by at least one vehicle near 2806 Highway 41 south in Greenbrier at approximately 2:16 am this morning.
+According to officials in Robertson County, a 49-year-old male was pronounced dead at the scene after reportedly being struck by at least one vehicle near 2806 Highway 41 south in Greenbrier at approximately 2:16 am Sunday morning.
 MAP

 The accident is being investigated by the Tennessee Highway Patrol.
 The body was transported to the forensic center in Nashville where an autopsy will be performed.